-We analyze differences between the methods using one example event from each dataset (Japan: Figure \ref{fig:scenario}, Italy: Figure \ref{fig:scenario_norcia}).
-All methods underestimate the shaking in the first seconds (left column Figures \ref{fig:scenario}, \ref{fig:scenario_norcia}).
+We analyze differences between the methods using one example event from each dataset (Japan: Figure \ref{fig:scenario}, Italy: Figure S5).
+All methods underestimate the shaking in the first seconds (left column Figures \ref{fig:scenario}, S5).
 However, TEAM is the quickest to detect the correct extent of the shaking.
 Additionally, it estimates even fine-grained regional shaking details in real-time (middle and right columns).
 In contrast, shake maps for EPS remain overly simplified due to the assumptions inherent to GMPEs (right column and bottom left panel).
-PLUM produces very good PGA estimates, but exhibits the worst warning times.
+For the Japan example, even late predictions of EPS understimate the shaking, due to an underestimation of the magnitude.
+The PLUM-based approach produces very good PGA estimates, but exhibits the worst warning times.

 Notably, TEAM predictions at later times correspond even better to the measured PGA than C-GMPE estimates, although these are based on the final magnitude (top right and bottom left panels).
-For the Japan data, this is also visible in Figure \ref{fig:results}, showing higher accuracy of TEAM's prediction compared to C-GMPE for all thresholds except 20\%g.
+For the Japan data, this is not only the case for the example at hand, but also visible in Figure \ref{fig:results}, showing higher accuracy of TEAM's prediction compared to C-GMPE for all thresholds except 20\%g on the full Japan dataset.
 We assume TEAM's superior performance is rooted in both global and local aspects.
 Global aspects are the abilities to exploit variations in the waveforms, e.g., frequency content, to model complex event characteristics, such as stress drop, radiation pattern or directivity, and to compare to events in the training set.
 Local aspects include understanding regional effects, e.g., frequency dependent site responses, and the ability to consider shaking at proximal stations.
-Thereby, combining a global event view with propagation aspects, TEAM can be seen as a hybrid model between source estimation and propagation.
+We note that for our Italy experiments, the modelling of local aspects resulting from regional characteristics might be slightly degraded by the domain adaptation.
+However, the first-order propagation effects such as, e.g., amplitude decay due to geometric spreading, are similar between regions and therefore not negatively affected by the domain adaptation.
+In conclusion, combining a global event view with propagation aspects, TEAM can be seen as a hybrid model between source estimation and propagation.